 If brass is used, it is because it is a material resistant to the heat and pressure necessary for cooking the silicone wafers which enclose it.
 While baking, the silicone hardens and this hardening allows up to 360 prints.

 This last molding normally produces a 1/43 model.
 Normally ?
-Yes, because since 1975 AMRs are considered too large.
+Yes, because since 1975 AMR-X are considered to be slightly larger.
 Take your calipers out if size matters to you.

-The principle of this production of white-metal is centrifuge force.
-Just pour melt white metal in the mold spinning and voilà!
+The basic principle of this production of white-metal parts is centrifugal force.
+Just pour melt white-metal in the mold spinning fast and voilà!

 The composition of white-metal has evolved according to health regulations.